 - lorazepam (Ativan)

-These medications may cause drowsiness or dizziness.
+Anxiolytics may cause drowsiness or dizziness.
 Other side effects include lowered blood pressure, slowed breathing, and problems with memory.
 Long-term use can make side effects worse.